Soft Boiled Egg

 Avoid

-- Cracked, leaking, or thin-shelled eggs that break easily
+- Cracked, dented, or thin-shelled eggs that may leak during cooking or contain bacteria

 Where to Find